-Pancreatitis is a serious and potentially painful condition in cats that can be acute or chronic and requires immediate medical attention.
+Pancreatitis is defined as inflammation of the pancreas, an abdominal organ that is critical to proper digestion and to production of insulin.
+It is a serious and potentially painful condition in cats that can be acute or chronic and requires immediate medical attention.
 There is no known age, breed or gender predisposition for feline pancreatitis.
 Cats with chronic pancreatitis often have concurrent inflammatory bowel disease and/or cholangiohepatitis (inflammation of the liver and bile duct tissues).